whoamilittl3fish/portfolio/README.md

 ## Notes

-- Blog content is static HTML (good for SEO)
+- Blog content is static HTML.
-- JS only handles interactions (expand, filter, pagination)
+- JS only handles interactions (expand, filter, pagination) right now.
+Maybe I will update it with Astro framework.
-- Theme preference saved in localStorage
+- Theme preference saved in localStorage.